MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 2. Install all components of Business Central 2019 Wave 2 (version 15) by using setup.exe.

     > [!IMPORTANT]
-    > Because of dependencies, we recommend that for upgrade , you install all components available.
+    > Because of dependencies, we recommend that for upgrade, you install all components available.
 Also, there is currently a known issue with the Microsoft.Office.Interop.Word.dll.
 After installation, you must copy the Microsoft.Office.Interop.Word.dll from the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\RoleTailored Client folder to the C:\Program Files\Microsoft Dynamics 365 Business Central\150\Service\Add-ins folder.

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).